 - Ability to respond and adapt to rapidly changing priorities and managing tight deadlines for multiple projects

-Please submit your resume, cover letter, salary expectations, and writing sample to email@example.com.
+Please submit your resume, cover letter, salary expectations and two writing samples to [email protected].

 We value diversity on our staff and especially encourage women, people of color, indigenous people, disabled people, and members of the LGBTQ community to apply.